 Mack Truck workers begin strike at plants in 3 states

 MACUNGIE, Pa.
-(AP) — Mack Truck workers are walking picket lines outside a plant in eastern Pennsylvania after their union launched a strike at plants in three states.
+(AP) — Mack Truck workers are walking picket lines after their union launched a strike at plants in three states.

-The United Automobile Workers Union Local 677 workers began picketing Sunday morning at the Mack Truck cab and vehicle assembly plant and Lehigh Valley Logistics Center outside Allentown in Macungie.
+The United Automobile Workers Union Local 677 workers began picketing Sunday morning at the Mack Truck cab and vehicle assembly plant and Lehigh Valley Logistics Center outside Allentown in Macungie, Pennsylvania.

 The company said the strike involves about 3,500 employees at facilities in Pennsylvania, Maryland and Florida.